Edouard-Legoupil/OnlyDys/README.md

 ## Dev

 The primary user and tester for this plugin is my daughter, Lisa, and the school she is attending in Normandy.
-Though, this tool might support other kids with same challenges as well.
+Though, this tool might support  as well other kids with similar challenges.

 I have reviewed a set of existing tools (nonne being open source and working on Linux...) to build this plugin: